Feed

 Treat published pages as immutable once created, with a few specific exceptions:

-• New entities can be added to the most recent page if it doesn’t have a next link.
+- New entities can be added to the most recent page if it doesn’t have a

-• A next link can be introduced to the most recent page, after which it becomes immutable.
+nextlink can be introduced to the most recent page, after which it becomes immutable. - A